hoangduytran/blender-manual/manual/getting_started/help.rst

    A keyboard or mouse shortcut associated to the tool.
 Value
    The value of the property.

+   Hovering over a color property will display a large swatch preview of the color and the color's hexadecimal, RGBA, and HSVA values.
 Library
    Source file of the active object.
 See also :doc:`/files/linked_libraries/index`.
 Disabled (red)